Drake promotion on Spotify goes too far, users demand refunds

 Drake was so prominently featured in promotion for his new album Scorpion, his photos even appeared on playlists that didn't feature his work.
 It's the first time an artist has taken over multiple Spotify playlists on the same day, Billboard added citing an unnamed source.

-The promo is working: Drake's newest album was streamed over 10 million times every hour, Spotify said last weekend.
+The promo is working: Drake's newest album was streamed over 10 million times every hour last weekend, according to Spotify.

 Spotify users naturally took to Twitter to voice their opinions...